haroldrubio/CS685_Sarcasm/README.md

 ## Emotion vectorization
 Emotion embedding model code is accessible in ``emotion_vectorization.ipynb``.
 It is a one time running code meaning that we got our representations and saved it in ``emo_vecs.npy``.
 After downloading our data you can use this code to create emotion vectors.

+## SubReddit classification
+Subreddit classification can be found in ``SubReddit-Classifier.ipynb``.
+We checkpoint the model trained here and later use it in our code.